r-barnes/Barnes2019-DepressionHierarchy/README.md

  * `temp/out-label.tif`: A file showing the depression hierarchy leaf label of each cell in the DEM
  * `temp/out-graph.csv`: A CSV file showing the topological relationships of the depression hierarchy's depressions

-`<Ocean Level>` is the elevation of the ocean within the dataset All cells having this elevation are considered to be part of the ocean.
+`<Ocean Value>` is the number used to indicate that a cell is part of the ocean.